 Performance support is the best method to get a user to perform necessary tasks quickly and with success.
 If the user is tech-savvy and doesn’t want help, it’s easy to dismiss with a simple tap.

 Traditional methods are cheap and easy to develop, they just aren’t successful and do not fit the ideal medium of delivery.
 Job aids for instance are large, built for the printed, and removed from the location the user must perform in.
 How do you get a job aid in the hands of an app user without burdening the user?
 Think about how they’re supposed to find help and use it.

-Traditional methods of training are self explanatory in their weakness (I hope).
+Traditional methods of training are self-explanatory in their weakness (I hope).
 A user won’t remember training when the need arises to use the material.
 It doesn’t make sense to force a hunt for supporting documentation and extensive training to use an app only to forget.

 Mobile Help Overlays Are Over Engineered

-Mobile help overlays sound complicated and too much effort to put into an app.
+Mobile help overlays sound complicated and require too much effort to put into an app.
 The bad news is that they aren’t as easy as a job aid, not by a long shot.
 They will need developer resources, planning, and more thought on the back end.

 To say they’re over-engineered is wrong.
-This focuses only on the work required on behind the scene groups.
+This focuses only on the work required behind the scene groups.
 Focus on the user, what makes their life easier?
 Work on the back end ensures the user has an easier, more successful experience within the app.
 It also saves users time which can add up beyond the time and cost of pre-work.
 It also saves the user from stress and lack of performance.

 Help to Task

-From introduction, to ramping up in an app, mobile help overlays need minimal separation between task and help.
+From the introduction, to ramping up in an app, mobile help overlays need minimal separation between task and help.
 Users have minimal requirements to understand and begin using the app.
 When the user needs to do a new task within the app, instant help is available.
 No required training, no learning to forget.
-The user gets what they need, when they need it.
+The user gets what they need when they need it.
 Once the user is on their way to success, it’s out of their way for them to perform.